YamasakiRhys/configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/1ee98876-3593-4ec9-b4bf-1e20b455b15c" height="80%" width="80%" alt="promote to domain controller"/>
 </p>
 <p>
 In the deployment configuration, click on Add a new forest and input mydomain.com.
-In reality, you can name this domain anything you like.
+You can name this domain anything you like.
 </p>
 <br />
 <p>